WorldHealthOrganization/smart-emcare-irq/input/pagecontent/documentation.md

 Data elements are represented within this implementation guide using a codessystem  of the appropriate resource as well as libraries of associated calculation logic for calculated, or inferred, data elements.

 Note that some "Data elements" from the perspective of the Data Dictionary presented in the DAK are actually rollups.
-For example, Patient last name is a specific data element within the DAK, but is represented as one of many elements in the ANCPatient profile.
+For example, Patient last name is a specific data element within the DAK, but is represented as one of many elements in the EmCare Patient profile.

 #### Data Element Processing